-While hiking the Rob Roy Way, you will not only be steeped in history, but immersed in one of the most pristine natural environments of Great Britain, traveling through waterside, woodland, and moorland ecosystems.
-Additionally, at the commensuration of every day of travel, you will be accommodated to a spectacular degree in the pastoral villages that line the Way, eating and sleeping in only the finest B&Bs and hotels.
+While hiking the Rob Roy Way, you will not only be steeped in history, but also immersed in one of the most pristine natural environments of Great Britain, traveling through waterside, woodland, and moorland ecosystems.
+Additionally, at the commensuration of every day of travel, we are accommodated to a spectacular degree in the pastoral villages that line the Way, eating and sleeping in only the finest B&Bs and hotels.

-Arrive and transfer independently to Drymen, where you will meet your group for drinks, orientation and dinner.
+Arrive and transfer independently to Drymen, where you will meet your guide(s) and group for drinks, orientation and dinner.

-We will commence our inaugural leg of the Rob Roy Way after a filling breakfast, walking eleven miles past the Campsie Fells, through lush forests and along the Loch Katrine water scheme.
+Commence our inaugural leg of the Way after a filling breakfast.
+Walk eleven miles past the Campsie Fells, through lush forests, and along the Loch Katrine water scheme.
 Arrive in the town of Aberfoyle, renowned for its legendary antique market.
-We will overnight in a fine and historic B&B on Aberfoyle’s main street.
+Overnight in a fine and historic B&B on Aberfoyle’s main street.
 Dine at one of the villages fine pubs.

 Today we walk through the woods and along the Lochan Allt a’Chip Dhuibh.
-The heavily wooded area is the home to many small waterfalls, and is sure to add at least a spell or two of magic to our day.
+This heavily wooded area is the home to many small waterfalls, and is sure to add at least a spell or two of magic to our day.
 Arrive in the village of Callander, home to the Rob Roy & Trossachs Visitor Centre.
-Tonight we are in an elegant, superior four star hotel.
+Tonight, we are in an elegant, superior four-star hotel.